Commonwealth Games: Redemption for Singapore as paddlers Feng, Yu clinch doubles gold

 GOLD COAST: Team Singapore's table tennis pair Feng Tianwei and Yu Mengyu put aside their disappointment at losing in the team event final to India last Sunday by clinching gold in the doubles category at the 2018 Commonwealth Games.

-Feng and Yu stormed to victory in Friday's doubles by thrashing India's Manika Batra and Mouma Das 3-0.
+Feng and Yu stormed to victory in Friday's (Apr 13) doubles final by thrashing India's Manika Batra and Mouma Das 3-0.